SMWCentral/Schemes/README.md

 Assuming you have [Node](https://nodejs.org/en/) installed on your computer, start by running `npm install` to download Sass.

-Then, run `npm run build --scheme=<name>` to build a given scheme.
-For example, to build the default scheme, run `npm run build --scheme=default`.
+Then, run `npm run build -- <name>` to build a given scheme.
+For example, to build the default scheme, run `npm run build -- default`.

 Schemes are built as `schemes/scheme.css`.
 You can then use your browser's developer tools or an extension such as Stylish or Stylus to insert the file into an SMW Central page.